All Episodes

 They didn't invent it.

-Well, maybe they got it from their Al Qaeda connections outside of this country.
+Well, maybe they got it from their al-Qaeda connections outside of this country.

-No, no, Osama, they got it down the street.
+They got it down the street.

-Just like here in Claremont in San Diego, we have a mosque that does maintains to this day that all they talk about is God and so forth, but somehow or other a couple of the hijackers came out of this neighborhood and wound up in the plane uh crashing into the World Trade Center because they thought that's what God told them to do.
+But somehow or other, a couple of the hijackers came out of this neighborhood and wound up in the plane crashing into the World Trade Center because they thought that's what God told them to do.

-Somebody told them Osama, somebody I'm Roger Hedgecock, in for Rush Limbaugh.
+I'm Roger Hitchcock, in for Rush Limbaugh.

 Back after this.

-Roger Hedgecock in for Rush Limbaugh at 1800-282-2882.
+Roger Hedgecock, in for Rush Limbaugh at 1-800-282-2882.

-January 29, 2002, public testimony to Congress under oath, reported in various places, and what does he say?
+January 29, 2002, public testimony to Congress under oath reported in various places.

-Working with Treasury on the implementation of the Patriot Act, he says, quote, Treasury has established twenty working groups for the different regulatory projects, and uh we're expecting to issue proposed rules setting forth minimum standards for financial institutions to verify the identification of their customers, and another requiring financial institutions to conduct due diligence to identify suspicious activities involving correspondent and private banking accounts.
+Working with Treasury on the implementation of the Patriot Act, he says, quote, Treasury has established 20 working groups for the different regulatory projects, and we're expecting to issue proposed rules setting forth minimum standards for financial institutions to verify the identification of their customers, and another requiring financial institutions to conduct due diligence to identify suspicious activities involving correspondent and private banking accounts.

-This is like that whole deal they did about um the NSA is listening to all of your phone conversations.
+This is like that whole deal they did about the NSA is listening to all of your phone conversations, every one of your phone conversations, and they're even posting their own pictures at MySpace.

 No, just kidding.

-So this is uh you know nonsense.
+So this is, you know, nonsense.

-They weren't listening to everybody's phone conversations, they were looking at the bills.
+They were looking at the bills.

 They were going through where the calls originated from and where they went to.